 One other thing to look out for is if your USB devices have their own software that they or you install, get rid or disable them.
 Sometimes these applications may not even run when their specific device is not plugged in which can cause diagnostic confusion so to make things the same environment uninstall them completely if possible but more on software related issues further down the guide.

 This is the next component to test.
 Again, like the RAM test, it’s very easy.
-You will need to download and install a program called Seatools (for windows) from here: https://www.seagate.com/gb/en/support/downloads/seatools/
+You will need to download and install a program called SeaTools 5 (Windows) from here.

-Seatools is a program for finding faults with Seagate and other branded hard disks.
-It also helps with solid state hard disk diagnosis.
-Once Seatools is installed, open the program and then select the hard disk tick box of the hard disk you wish to test.
-There may be more than one disk available to test and it doesn’t hurt to test all of your hard disks.
-Once your disks are selected, simply click the BASIC TESTS button at the top and then click LONG GENERIC.
-The tests will begin and at the end will state if the test has passed or not.
-This test can take many hours and sometimes days depending on how large and how many hard disks you have.
-If the test comes back as a fail then the hard disk will need replacing and almost certainly the cause.
+SeatTools is a program for finding faults with Seagate and other branded HDDs and SSDs.
+Once SeaTools is installed, open the program and then select the tick box for the HDD or SSD you wish to test.
+There may be more than one disk available to test and it doesn’t hurt to test all of your drives.
+Once your disks are selected, simply click the "Basic Tests" button at the top and then click "Long Generic".
+The tests will begin and at the end the software will state if the test has passed or not.
+This test is usually quick, but can take a bit longer if you have lots of large drives.
+If the test comes back as a fail then the HDD or SSD will need replacing and is almost certainly the cause.

 If for any reason you are unable to run this version of Seatools it is possible to run a bootable version which allows you to test a hard disk without booting in to an operating system.
-You can find Seatool Bootable on the same page as above and how to use Seatools for DOS here;
+You can find SeaTool Bootable here.

 Once the Operating system has been reinstalled and the system has at least the motherboard chipset driver and graphics card driver, test the system out.
 Do not install any 3rd party software other than benchmarks such as 3D Mark or perhaps the odd game to test (via steam/epic luncher will be fine), this includes things like programs that control peripherals (as these could be the original culprit).
 If the system is stable then feel free to load software back on one by one testing in between so that if you reinstall the culprit program you will be able to work out which one is doing it and remove it/raise the issue with the developers.

 By now you have most likely solved the issue or at least know what is causing it.
-However, if you are still having problems then this list should help;
+However, if you are still having problems then this list section should help.

 - Faulty Driver(s)